mshamas0020/bbot2/README.md

 Credit to the creators of chessprogramming.org and Bruce Moreland for the generous amount of educational material on the topic.
-Third-party software includes SDL2 and SimpleINI, contained in /external.
+Third-party software includes SDL2 and SimpleINI, found in /external.

 This program contains a GUI and can run portably with only bbot2.exe, SETTINGS.ini, .dlls, and resources/.
-Windows x64 is required.
+All binaries are for Windows x64.

 Please email matt(@)shamas(.)ca with any questions or bugs.